Characterization and Learning of Causal Graphs with Latent Confounders and Post-treatment Selection from Interventional

 An illustration of the augmented DAG is shown in Figure \ref{fig:SCM}, depicting the data generation process.
-In $Aug_{\mathcal{I}}(\mathcal{G})$, only $X$ and $\psi$ are measurable, forming the basis of observational data, $p(X|\psi = 0, S = \mathbf{1})$, and interventional data, $p(X|\psi = 1, S = \mathbf{1})$. $S = \mathbf{1}$ is conditioned on, meaning all individuals, observed or intervened, are selected at the outset.
-Moreover, under the diagram of MAG representation \citep{zhang2008completeness}, each Augmented DAG can also be formally represented by the corresponding Augmented MAG.
+In $Aug_{\mathcal{I}}(\mathcal{G})$, only $X$ and $\psi$ are measurable, forming the basis of the representation of different environments, such as observational data $p(X|\psi = 0, S = \mathbf{1})$ and interventional data $p(X|\psi = 1, S = \mathbf{1})$. $S = \mathbf{1}$ is conditioned on, meaning all individuals, whether observed or intervened, are selected at the outset.
+Moreover, following the diagram of MAG for marginalized representation \citep{zhang2008completeness}, each Augmented DAG can also be formally represented by the corresponding Augmented MAG.\looseness=-1